 Definition and Purpose of MCP

-Importance of MCP for AI Agents in Customer Service
+Why MCP Matters for AI Agents in Customer Service

 Key Benefits of Implementing MCP